ivacf/ivanc/README.md

 * `GA_TRACKING_CODE`: Your Google Analytics tracking code.

-## Django server app
+## Django Server App

 Source code located under `/server`.
 This Django API provides data such as a list of apps, articles and open source repositories through a REST API.
 It also provides an admin panel that allows adding, deleting and amending data with ease.
 It's implemented using [Django REST Framework](http://www.django-rest-framework.org/).

-#### Getting started
+#### Getting Started
-* Create a Python virtual environment under `/server`.
+* Create a Python Virtual Environment under `/server`.
 You can follow [this guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
-* Set up the Django settings environment variable: `export DJANGO_SETTINGS_MODULE=ivanc.dev_settings`.
-To avoid having to do this every time you can add this line to the `activate` script file located in your virtual environment `env/bin/activate`
+* Set up the Django settings Environment Variable: `export DJANGO_SETTINGS_MODULE=ivanc.dev_settings`.
+To avoid having to do this every time you can add this line to the `activate` script file located in your Virtual Environment `env/bin/activate`
-* Activate the environment: `source env/bin/activate`
+* Activate the Environment: `source env/bin/activate`
-* Install dependencies: `pip install -r requirements-dev.txt`
+* Install Dependencies: `pip install -r requirements-dev.txt`
 * Now you're ready to run the dev server: `python manage.py runserver`

 #### Testing
 This Django project contains test for all endpoints.
 You can run them with `python manage.py test`.
 Some endpoints call external APIs.
 In order to avoid flaky tests, these external interactions are mocked using [VCR.py](https://github.com/kevin1024/vcrpy).
 Note the first time you run them they will perform real HTTP interactions.
 Consecutive executions will reuse the first response and the tests will no longer call the external API.

 #### Deployment
-This app can be deployed as a Django application on Heroku or Dokku.
+This app can be Deployed as a Django application on Heroku or Dokku.
 The following **environment variables** are expected:

 * `DJANGO_SETTINGS_MODULE`: This must point to the prod settings file `ivanc.prod_settings`
 * `DJANGO_SECRET_KEY`: A random key used by Django.
 More info [here](https://docs.djangoproject.com/en/1.9/ref/settings/#std:setting-SECRET_KEY).